vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 </script>
 ```

-When you test that component, all you have to do is import the object along with Vue to make many common assertions:
+Then import the component options along with Vue, and you can make many common assertions:

 ``` js
 // Import Vue and the component being tested